As additional members of our community prepare to return to campus, the below FAQ offer guidance from across MIT.

 Elevators are designed to stay ventilated at all times, so the air change rate is not a problem even if the elevator has been closed.
 Some of the more modern elevators on campus can be programmed to have doors open when parked, and MIT is in the process of programming these elevators as an additional measure.

 Yes, as long as you have an MIT ID card.
-Through the end of 2020, most MIT parking facilities on the Cambridge campus are free of charge and available to all MIT ID cardholders.
-All MIT ID cards have been activated to allow access to most MIT lots, including gated lots and garages, regardless of whether the individual is a current parking account holder.
+Through March 31, 2021, most MIT parking facilities on the Cambridge campus are free of charge and available to all MIT ID cardholders.
+As of February 1, 2021, a parking account will be required to maintain access to parking areas as part of this program.
+Visit the parking portal to sign up for a parking account by the end of January.

 Off-campus lots will continue to only be available to individuals with permission for those lots.
 Please note that parking rules continue to apply, and signage regarding reserved spaces must be observed.
-In addition, the Medical, Ford (E19), and off-campus leased lots are not included in this expanded program.
+In addition, the MIT Medical lot, Ford (E19) lot, 139 Mass Ave. lot, Hermann Garage, Hayward Garage, and off-campus leased lots are not included in this expanded program.

 See the Facilities parking pages for more information.